KARthiKReddY563/TCL-Workshop/README.md

 ```

 We can see the output parameters are written in sdc format in .sdc file as shown below.

 ![Image](https://github.com/user-attachments/assets/6afe4279-ac49-4551-9837-c92cc3aa90aa)

-After the successfull completion of writng all constraints parameters into .sdc file, we get a message saying "SDC created.Please use the constraints path /home/vsduser/vsdsynth/outdir_openMSP430/$openMSP430.sdc" as shown below.
+After the successful completion of writng all constraints parameters into .sdc file, we get a message saying "SDC created.Please use the constraints path /home/vsduser/vsdsynth/outdir_openMSP430/$openMSP430.sdc" as shown below.

 ![Image](https://github.com/user-attachments/assets/c659fa92-2d99-4626-84f4-b3cf474078da)

 #### Creating Scripts for Hierarchy check

-The script mentioned belows creates a .hier.ys and writes the script for the hierarchy check.
 ```

 puts "\n Info: Creating hierarchy check script to be used by Yosys"